cevi/automatic_walk-time_tables/docs/documentation/backend/about.md

 ## Run the Wrapper as a Web-API using Docker

 We are using a flask server to expose the python3 module as API endpoints.
 You can start the server with the following commands.
-Once executed, the API can be accessed over http://localhost:5000/.
+Once executed, the API can be accessed at <a href="http://localhost:5000/" target="_blank" rel="noreferrer">localhost:5000</a>.

 ```bash
 $ docker build . -t cevi/walktable_backend:latest
 $ docker run --publish=5000:5000  cevi/walktable_backend:latest
 ```

-The full documentation of the API endpoints can be found here: [API Endpoints](API_Endpoints.md).
+The full documentation of the API endpoints can be found here: [API Endpoints](./API_endpoints.md).

 ## Run it locally using Python3